Appearance

 imported into your project, set your active environment to 'offline' in the environment configs editor ('Metaplay/Environment Configs'), and hit play.
 This will run the minimalistic Hello World

-The following files get added to your project to give you a head start with setting up the basic integration:
+The following files are added to your project to give you a head start with setting up the basic integration:

 Assets/